With so many things to do in Stratford-Upon-Avon, this charming town is a great way to expand your United Kingdom trip into the English countryside.

 13. Stroll along the Car-Free Henley Street.

 On the same street as Shakespeare’s Birthplace house, you’ll find a pedestrian area of town lined with shops and cafes.
+Henley Street is among the prettiest streets of Stratford lined with numerous shops and cafes.
 Take time to stroll, shop, and stop into a cafe for tea, scones, and clotted cream.

-ProTip: If you’d like a more organized walk through town, the Stratford Town Walk is well-reviewed and provides history about the town and Shakespeare.
-No reservations are needed.
+ProTip: If you’d like a more organized walk through town, this Stratford Walking Tour is well-reviewed and provides history about the town and Shakespeare.

-Warwick Castle is just a 15-minute drive from Stratford-Upon-Avon.
-The castle began as a wooden fortress built by William the Conqueror in 1068 and was built upon and fortified with stone in the 12th-century.
+Warwick Castle is just a 15-minute drive from Stratford-upon-Avon into the Warwickshire countryside.
+The castle began as a wooden fortress built by William the Conqueror in 1068 and was built upon and fortified with stone in the 12th century.
 The Castle served as the home for the Earls of Warwick until the 1970s, however, it appears as if some of the former Earls and their families still linger…

 Today, visitors can tour some of the castle’s rooms, walk along the defensive ramparts, and even tour the dungeon.
 The castle also has medieval-themed shows including birds of prey demonstrations, archery, and how the catapult was used in defense.

-It’s a family-friendly, fun, and interesting castle to visit while you’re in the Stratford-Upon-Avon area.
+It’s a family-friendly, fun, and interesting castle to visit while you’re in the Stratford-upon-Avon area.
+Plus, it’s included in the Warwickshire Explorer Pass!

 Alas, “Parting is such sweet sorrow.” 😉